Boeing B-29 Superfortress: Defensive gun turret emplacements

 The General Electric Central Fire Control system on the B-29 directed four remotely controlled turrets armed with two .50 Browning M2 machine guns each.
 All weapons were aimed optically, with targeting computed by analog electrical instrumentation.
 There were five interconnected sighting stations located in the nose and tail positions and three Plexiglas blisters in the central fuselage.
 Five General Electric analog computers (one dedicated to each sight) increased the weapons' accuracy by compensating for factors such as airspeed, lead, gravity, temperature and humidity.
 The computers also allowed a single gunner to operate two or more turrets (including tail guns) simultaneously.

 The gunner in the upper position acted as fire control officer, managing the distribution of turrets among the other gunners during combat.
-The tail position initially had two .50 Browning machine guns and a single M2 20 mm cannon.
+The tail position initially had two .50 Browning machine guns and a single M2 20 mm cannon, and had the ability to override control of the two rear turrets if a target exceeded the maximum angle of the tail weaponry.
+If the tail gunner or nose gunner are not using the forward or tail weaponry, control is automatically transferred to the waist gunners, who have full 360 degree targeting ability, but limited to 60 degrees of vertical targeting movement.
 Later aircraft had the 20 mm cannon removed, sometimes replaced by a third machine gun.

 In early 1945, Major General Curtis Lemay, commander of XXI Bomber Command—the Marianas-based B-29-equipped bombing force—ordered most of the defensive armament and remote-controlled sighting equipment removed from the B-29s under his command.
 The affected aircraft had the same reduced defensive firepower as the nuclear weapons-delivery intended Silverplate B-29 airframes and could carry greater fuel and bomb loads as a result of the change.
 The lighter defensive armament was made possible by a change in mission from high-altitude, daylight bombing with high explosive bombs to low-altitude night raids using incendiary bombs.
 As a consequence of that requirement, Bell Atlanta (BA) produced a series of 311 B-29Bs that had turrets and sighting equipment omitted, except for the tail position, which was fitted with AN/APG-15 fire-control radar.
 That version could also have an improved APQ-7 "Eagle" bombing-through-overcast radar fitted in an airfoil-shaped radome under the fuselage.
 Most of those aircraft were assigned to the 315th Bomb Wing, Northwest Field, Guam.